-The samples were examined by following the procedures of ASTM C 1324, "Standard Test Method for Examination and Analysis of Hardened Masonry Mortar," and, the RILEM Test Methods, which include: (1) detailed optical microscopical examinations of as-received, lapped, and thin sectioned pieces of mortars with stereo-zoom microscope, and petrographic microscope to determine the types, conditions, and compositions of sands, binders, and overall mortars used; (2) scanning electron microscopy and energy-dispersive X-ray microanalyses of interstitial paste fractions of mortars to ascertain the binder compositions determined from optical microscopy; (3) extraction of siliceous sands by acid digestion, followed by sieve analyses of extracted sands to determine the grain-size distribution of mortar sands; (4) chemical (gravimetric) analyses to determine the soluble silica contents from coldacid digestion of mortar followed by hot-alkali digestion of residues; (5) siliceous sand contents from hydrochloricacid insoluble residue contents, (6) free and combined water and carbonate contents from loss on ignition at 110°C, 550°C, and 950°C respectively, (7) X-ray fluorescence spectroscopy (XRF) to determine chemical (oxide) compositions of mortars, (8) X-ray diffraction (XRD) to determine the mineralogical compositions, (9) thermal analyses (TGA, DSC, DTG) of mortars to determine the hydrate, carbonate, and sulfate phases in the mortars and proportion of silica sand, and, (10) ion chromatography to determine water-soluble chloride, sulfate, and other anion contents in the mortars.
-Based on all these comprehensive analyses, the overall conditions, extent of deterioration, and compositions of the mortars can be assessed, from which suitable replacement mortars for the examined ones can be evaluated.
+A brick masonry mortar sample was provided from the Brooklyn Navy Yard in Brooklyn, New York to investigate the composition of the mortar used so that an appropriate pointing mortar can be formulated.
+The sample was examined by following the procedures of ASTM C 1324, "Standard Test Method for Examination and Analysis of Hardened Masonry Mortar," and the RILEM Test Methods, which include: (1) detailed optical microscopical examinations of as-received, lapped, and thin sectioned pieces of mortar with a stereo-zoom microscope, and a petrographic microscope to determine the type, condition, and composition of sand, binder, and overall mortar used; (2) scanning electron microscopy and energy-dispersive X-ray microanalyses of interstitial paste fraction of mortar to ascertain the binder composition and/or further provide more detailed composition of paste than that determined from optical microscopy; (3) extraction of siliceous sand by acid digestion, followed by sieve analyses of extracted sand to determine grain-size distribution of mortar sand; (4) chemical (gravimetric) analyses to determine the soluble silica content from cold-acid digestion of mortar followed by hot-alkali digestion of residue; (5) siliceous sand content from hydrochloric-acid insoluble residue content, (6) free and combined water and carbonate contents from loss on ignition at 110°C, 550°C, and 950°C respectively, (7) X-ray fluorescence spectroscopy (XRF) to determine chemical (oxide) compositions of mortar, (8) X-ray diffraction (XRD) to determine the mineralogical composition, (9) thermal analyses (TGA, DSC, DTG) of mortar to determine the hydrate, carbonate, and sulfate phases in the mortar and proportion of silica sand, and, (10) ion chromatography to determine water-soluble chloride, sulfate and other anion contents in the mortar.
+Based on all these comprehensive analyses, the overall condition, extent of deterioration, if any, and composition of the mortar can be assessed, from which suitable replacement mortar for the examined one can be evaluated.